pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

     row submit --action <part_x_this_does_a_function_y> --dry-run
     ```

-    **Run the following command to submit or execute all the available jobs for that part or section:**
+    **Run the following command to submit or execute all the available jobs for that part:**
     ```bash
     row submit --action <part_x_this_does_a_function_y>
     ```